Office of Clinical Experience Home

-For information on how to log into MyCOE and complete a Mid-Semester or End-of-Semester Evaluation, please click here.
+Learn how to log into MyCOE and complete a Mid-Semester or End-of-Semester Evaluation.

-Clinical teachers are required to attend an in-person or on-line MEES training prior to evaluating a teacher candidate.
-Please click here for UMSL's On-Line MEES Training.
+Clinical teachers are required to attend an in-person or online MEES training prior to evaluating a teacher candidate.
+UMSL's Online MEES Training

 The clinical teacher and the clinical educator's summative evaluation scores will be added together, and must meet a minimum composite score of 42 in order for the university to recommend a teacher candidate for certification.

 The Clinical Teachers in the studio schools model will mentor and coach the teacher candidates.
 The Clinical Teacher should help scaffold the teacher candidate’s ability to plan lessons and to identify evidence of student learning, including how to use data to inform instruction.

 The Clinical Teacher should provide routine feedback to the teacher candidates, and the following Clinical Teacher-lead questions can guide the discussions:

 - With regards to your lesson, what do you plan to explore in your content today?
 What do you plan to explore in instructional strategies and pedagogy today?

 - How do you envision your lesson unfolding?
 What will happen first, second and third as you teach your lesson today?